BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/charge_point.md

 !!! info

     If you require boost to be on for a different amount of time, then you can use the [available service](../services.md#octopus_energyboost_charge_point).

+!!! info

+    Starting or stopping boost triggers a brief burst of much more frequent polling (every 10s for 60s), so [operational state](#operational-state) and [live power](#live-power) reflect the change quickly rather than waiting for the normal refresh interval.

 ## Services